Portchain/pg-js/README.md

 ## Example

-Put your SQL queries in JSON files in a given directory.
-This directory will be recursively parsed by pg-js.
+Put your SQL queries in SQL files in a given directory.
+This directory will be recursively parsed by `pg-js`.

 Either suffix ``.query.sql`` or ``.query.json`` is necessary for the queries to be read by pg-js.